 I won’t go through all the details of how I stripped it down (5 paint layers later, ugh).
 Just know that it was a serious labor of love.

 Because this antique mantel was from the 1800’s, I knew it had lead paint.
 I couldn’t bring it home with my teething toddler knowing that it had a toxins.

 So the paint stripping began.

-Note: for the best paint stripping technique check out my post HERE.
+Note: Check out the best paint stripping technique.

 Finally I stripped the fireplace mantel down to the bare wood.

 What next? how would I finish the wood?